jnoortheen/pash/README.md

-# Xonsh Recursive Descent Parser
+# Oxsh

-An Interactive Python Shell oxidized with Rust for performance.
+An Oxidized Python Shell.
+The shell is meant for Python users who want a more interactive experience with cross-platform shell capabilities.
+The code is compiled to Python AST and fully compatible with the Python ecosystem.

 # Usage